“I want to help.”

 Types of Volunteers

-Administrative Volunteer: Volunteers are needed on a regular basis to help with mailings, copying, filing, answering phones, quality improvement, data entry assistance and other general office duties.
+- Administrative Volunteer: Volunteers are needed on a regular basis to help with mailings, copying, filing, answering phones, quality improvement, data entry assistance and other general office duties at our Administrative office in Lansing.
 These are the behind the scenes helpers that allow staff to work effectively and to better handle patient needs.

-Community Outreach Volunteer: This type of volunteering is a unique way to educate our communities about benefits of hospice care as well as serve the needs of our agency.
-We are always in need of enthusiastic spokespersons to promote the hospice philosophy in our community on behalf of Ionia Area Hospice & Stoneleigh Residence.
+- Community Outreach Volunteer: This type of volunteering is a unique way to educate our communities about benefits of hospice care as well as serve the needs of our agency.
+We are always in need of enthusiastic spokespersons to promote the hospice philosophy in our community on behalf of Ionia Area Hospice.

 Is there training?